rbtbar/jquery-elementresize/README.md

 jquery.size-trigger
 ===================

-jquery.size-trigger is a simple jQuery plugin for detecting ALL changes in a size of ANY positioned element
+jquery.size-trigger is a simple cross-browser jQuery plugin for detecting ALL changes to the size of ANY positioned element.